Research

 Discover some of our current research projects that you could get involved in:

-Our Literacy Research focuses on analysing the ways in which we can support literacy progression at our partner schools through digital curriculum and technology innovation.
+Our Literacy research focuses on analysing the ways in which we can support literacy progression at our partner schools through digital tools and technology innovation.

 The principal focus of our Solar Power research is to optimise and scale the current solar system used in our BrightBox solar classrooms.